What is the Purpose of a Capsule Endoscopy (Pill Camera) Procedure?

 - You will be wearing the equipment for around 8 hours and will be told what time you should return to the clinic to have it checked and removed.
 If the pill camera has not reached your large bowel by the time we check, then you may be asked to go home with the equipment and come back with it the next day.

-- You must wait 2 hours before you can drink clear liquids (water, apple juice), and 4 hours until you can eat a light meal and take your medications (unless otherwise advised after swallowing the pill camera).
+- You must wait 2 hours before you can drink clear liquids (like water or apple juice), and 4 hours until you can eat a light meal and take your medications (unless otherwise advised after swallowing the pill camera).

-- During the time you wear the equipment, you will be able to go about your normal daily routine.
+- During your time wearing the equipment, you will be able to go about your normal daily routine.
 However, you should not touch your data recorder or get it wet.
-You should also avoid going near any MRI machines, radio transmitters, metal benches etc. as well as avoid flying.
+You should also avoid going near any MRI machines, radio transmitters, metal benches etc. and avoid flying.
 You can continue using a computer/mobile phone, but you must not stand near another patient undergoing a capsule endoscopy procedure.

 How much does a capsule endoscopy cost?

 Most of the fee for this procedure is covered by Medicare if you meet the requirements.
-Patients who do not meet the Medicare requirements can still have this procedure done but will need to pay the full fee.
-Please contact our reception team if you would like more information regarding the fees.
+Patients who do not meet the Medicare requirements can still have this procedure done, but will need to pay the full fee.

-If you have any questions about the capsule endoscopy procedure, preparation or fees please reach out to our friendly team by calling 03 9372 0372.
+If you have any questions about the capsule endoscopy procedure, preparation or fees; please call 03 9372 0372.
 If you already have a referral from your GP, you can book your appointment online today.
+MVS Centre’s qualified and experienced specialists also provide iron infusion treatment, liver scans and other tailored medical consulting services.